CodeStix/typed-react-form/articles/Custom-input.md

 The following code resembles a custom input component that shows an error when needed, paints gray background when modified, gets disabled when submitting and shows its defaultValue as a placeholder.
 You can tweak this custom input further by implementing transformations for different input types, allowing `HTMLInputAttributes` etc.

+The builtin inputs are also just abstractions around the useListener hook.

 ```tsx
 function CustomInput<T>(props: { form: FormState<T>; name: keyof T; children?: React.ReactNode }) {
     const { value, error, dirty, setValue, state, defaultValue } = useListener(props.form, props.name);